abhiiii-shek/FS_AbhishekYadav/README.md

             |
   [End / Logout]

-  #Backend:<br>
+ # Backend

-  -We will use nodejs as runtime environment for running our javascript and express for routing and other stuff , integrated with databases like MongoDb (for document collection) or Mysqli(if needed to store in tables).<br>
+      - We will use **Node.js** as runtime environment for running our JavaScript and **Express** for routing and other stuff, integrated with databases like **MongoDB** (for document collection) or **MySQLi** (if needed to store in tables).
-  -Flow of the backend will be:<br>
+      - Flow of the backend will be:
-      - Express and node setup with configured ports , env , databases.<br>
+        - Express and Node setup with configured ports, env, databases.
-      - Routes to create endpoints for different functions.<br>
+        - Routes to create endpoints for different functions.
-      - Middle Wares for validating details before we hit actual endpoints.<br>
+        - Middlewares for validating details before we hit actual endpoints.
-      -Create and verify endpoints using JWT tokens.<br>
+        - Create and verify endpoints using **JWT tokens**.
-      -Using MapBox api to create an optimized route and send it to frontend for display.<br>
+        - Using **MapBox API** to create an optimized route and send it to frontend for display.
-      -Database having tables or collections storing essential data such user unique anonymous usernames , locations.<br>
+        - Database having tables or collections storing essential data such as user unique anonymous usernames, locations.
-      -An endpoint where we will write overlapping route logic by comparing routes of different users nearby provided by nearby users frontend mapbox api , a basic appraoch can be calculating how much distance is overlapping in same direction by all users and rank them         for particular user and return filtered markers for nearby best users.<br>
+        - An endpoint where we will write overlapping route logic by comparing routes of different users nearby provided by nearby users frontend MapBox API, a basic approach can be calculating how much distance is overlapping in same direction by all users and rank them for particular user and return filtered markers for nearby best users.
-      -For real time chat service we will use websockets (socket.io) with one to one connections only.<br>
+        - For real-time chat service we will use **WebSockets (Socket.io)** with one-to-one connections only.
-      -Store previous chats in database for fetching it later , save and return to frontend only few messages by deleting old messages using a queue or last in first out based datastructure.<br>
+        - Store previous chats in database for fetching it later, save and return to frontend only few messages by deleting old messages using a queue or last-in-first-out based data structure.

 #   A basic flow diagram:<br>
     [Frontend Request]